reeagbo/Jassco/Technical Description.md

 Only arrays of integers and 2D matrices are supported.
 Standard JS creation for both is available.
 Also, similarly to empty s, empty arrays and dictionaries can be created (see **non-JS capabilities** section).

 ## Objects
 Very limited (almost non-existing) support for objects.
-However, specific object methods cases are supported:
+However, specific object methods cases are supported.
+See **Object support and Non-JS capabilities** section.
-- "charAt", "charCodeAt" methods are supported for  variables.

 # Code flows
 This section describes all the code flows supported by the compiler.